Information about receiving your Student visa, travelling to the UK and the documents you will need to enrol on your course.

 If any of the information on the visa is incorrect and/or any of your documents are not returned, please contact the centre where you made your visa application immediately.

 The decision letter will tell you which type of visa you have been issued and the location of the post office where you must collect your Biometric Residence Permit (BRP) within 10 days of arriving in the UK.
 You must bring the letter with you to the UK to collect your BRP.

 If you have chosen to have your BRP delivered to your campus (London Bloomsbury & Moorgate students only) this will be confirmed on the decision letter.
-Your BRP will be given to you at pre- enrolment by Student Services at your campus.
+Your BRP will be given to you at pre- enrolment by the Student Information Service at your campus.

 If your visa application is refused, please email International Student Advice immediately.
 We can then advise you further on your options, including if you are eligible for an administrative review of the Home Office’s decision.
 Please include in your email a copy of all of the pages of the refusal notice you will receive from the Home Office.
 You must notify the University if your application is refused, even if you decide to seek advice from a third party such as an agent or solicitor.
 You must not apply for an administrative review until you have notified the University.